jonhoo/thesquareplanet.com/_posts/2016-06-06-choosing-a-programming-language.md

   wiped.
 There are many different approaches to this, such as disallowing mutable data altogether (Haskell), or checking these properties at compile time (Rust).
-Other languages in this category are Erlang, Prolog, and F#.
+Other languages in this category are Prolog, Swift, and F#.

 - **Show me proof.** In these languages, it is no longer sufficient to show that your program isn't wrong.
 You have to show that it in fact